-- 4. Say, "We can map out this story using a graphic organizer called a Parts Equal Total Structure of Equality." - 5.
-Draw the total bar or use a sentence strip and then write with a blank in front of it.
-See the example below.
-Say, "This bar represents the total amount of students we are counting." - 6.
-Draw the two parts bars or use sentence strips so that they line up to equal the total and write the in each part with a blank in front of both.
-In parenthesis write a descriptor of the unit Say, "These two bars represent the two parts we are bringing together to form the total."

-- 7. Say, "Structures of Equality have three important elements to them." - "They have values, which is represented by this blank line.
-Point to the blank space before the values." - "They have labels, which is () in this story.
-Point to the labels." - "They represent equality or the relationship occurring in the story.
-Place your hands around the two parts bars to demonstrate how the equal the total." - 8.
+- 1. Display a number story that describes composing 2 parts to form a total with the values removed. - 2.
+Ask students to read the story in their brain two times OR read story aloud to the class two times. - 3.
+Ask the following questions: - Does the story have characters? - Where does the story take place? - Does the story have an action? - What is the thing or item in the story that is being composed? - What is the math main idea? - 4.
+Say, "We can map out this story using a graphic organizer called a Parts Equal Total Structure of Equality." - 5.
+Draw the total bar or use a sentence strip and then write the label with a blank in front of it.
+See the example to the right.
+Say, "This bar represents the total amount of [label] we are counting." - 6.
+Draw the two parts bars or use sentence strips so that they line up to equal the total and write the label with a blank in front of both.
+In parentheses write a descriptor of the unit.
+See example to the right.
+Say, "These two bars represent the two parts we are bringing together to form the total." - 7.
+Say, "Structures of Equality have three important elements to them." - 1.
+"They have values, which is represented by this blank line."
+Point to the blank space before the values. - 2.
+"They have labels, which is [insert label] in this story."
+Point to the labels. - 3.
+"They represent equality or the relationship occurring in the story."
+Place your hands around the two parts bars to demonstrate how they equal the total. - 8.
 Say, "Structures of Equality help us understand what the number story is asking us to do.
 When you map out a number story using a Structure of Equality, I can see what your brain is doing." - 9.
 Remove the number story and say, "Who can retell the number story using the Structure of Equality to help them?" - 10.
 Repeat daily without inserting numbers or solving until the students can draw a Parts Equal Total Structure of Equality independently.